 - 48. Real-world testing uses public roads to test the capabilities and compliance with safety requirements (e.g., human factors, safety system) of a vehicle with an automated driving system (ADS) in real-world traffic.
 It therefore provides an opportunity to validate the safety of the ADS within its true operating environment.
 For more background information on real world testing, such as its strengths and weaknesses, please review the NATM Master Document. - 49.
-It is recommended that real world testing be considered for assessing aspects of the ADS performance related to its capability to drive in real traffic conditions, e.g. smooth driving, capability to deal with dense traffic, interaction with other road users, maintaining flow of traffic, being considerate and courteous to other vehicles. - 50.
-Real world testing should also be considered for assessing aspects of the ADS performance at some ODD boundaries (nominal and complex scenarios), i.e. is the system triggering transition demands to the driver when it is supposed to (e.g. end of the ODD, weather conditions).
-The same testing could be used to confirm the performances related to human factors under these conditions. - 51.
-Furthermore, it is recommended that on road testing be considered for detecting issues that may not be well captured by track tests and simulation, such as perception quality limitation (e.g. due to light conditions, rain, etc.). - 52.
-Finally, it is recommended to develop real-world tests in line with the approach set out in Annex V. - 53.
-Although it may not be possible to encounter all traffic scenarios during a real-world test, the likelihood of covering specific complex scenarios could be increased by selecting a specific type of ODD (e.g., highway) and examining when and where specific elements (e.g., high- or low-density traffic) typically occur. - 54.
-Specific infractions identified during real-world testing may be reviewed and/or assessed by evaluating the data gathered during the original test and any data gathered during additional virtual, track and real-world testing.
+It is recommended that real world testing: - (a) be considered for assessing aspects of the ADS performance related to its capability to drive in real traffic conditions, e.g. smooth driving, capability to deal with dense traffic, interaction with other road users, maintaining flow of traffic, being considerate and courteous to other vehicles; - (b) be considered for assessing aspects of the ADS performance at some ODD boundaries (nominal and complex scenarios), i.e. is the system triggering transition demands to the driver when it is supposed to (e.g. end of the ODD, weather conditions).
+The same testing could be used to confirm the performances related to human factors under these conditions; - (c) be considered for detecting issues that may not be well captured by track tests and simulation, such as perception quality limitation (e.g. due to light conditions, rain, etc.): and, - (d) be developed in line with the approach set out in Annex V.

+- 53. Although it may not be possible to encounter all traffic scenarios during a real-world test, the likelihood of covering specific complex scenarios could be increased by selecting a specific type of ODD (e.g., highway) and examining when and where specific elements (e.g., high- or low-density traffic) typically occur. - 54.
+Specific infractions identified during real-world testing may be reviewed and/or assessed by evaluating the data gathered during that test and any data gathered during additional virtual, track and real-world testing.